 “Heart-wrenching traditional Celtic ballads entwined with original contemporary Celtic songs… all woven together by Siobhán’s exquisite, emotive voice.”

 As a child, Siobhan was always singing.
 At around 4 years old her sweet tone and ability to hold a tune quite well were noticed.
-By the age of 7 her voice was sounding very pretty.
+By the age of 7 her voice already had beauty and maturity beyond her years.
 Taking advice from her school teachers, Siobhan was enrolled in the Adelaide Girls Choir, where she was soon given solos in concerts.
 At the age of 9, again after taking advice, Siobhan started private classical voice lessons.
 She performed in many music theatre productions – the first being “Brigadoon” where, at the age of 10 she was singing in the ladies chorus.
 She also performed in 2 youth operas at the State Opera of South Australia, playing a Gingerbread Girl in “Hansel & Gretel” and Mozart’s sister Marianne In “Wolfie”.

 At the age of 12, Siobhan joined the St Francis Xavier Cathedral (adult) choir on a choral scholarship.
 Around the same time she was awarded a music scholarship at St Aloysius School in Adelaide.
 These scholarships helped pay for Siobhan’s voice lessons.
 As well as studying voice through her school years (gaining AMEB Grade 6 before starting her university studies), she also studied piano up to Grade 4.
 She won many vocal Eisteddfodau (competitions) over the years, and started giving classical voice recitals with Recitals Australia when she was 13.

 Siobhan’s voice lessons continued until she started University where she carried on her musical studies, eventually gaining a Bachelor of Music degree majoring in Classical Voice (Performance and Pedagogy).